KirilTan/LeetCode/13-roman-to-integer/explanation.md

 - **Space Complexity**:
   The space complexity is **O(1)** because we are using only a fixed amount of extra space (the dictionary and a few variables) regardless of the input size.

-This approach is efficient and easily handles standard Roman numeral rules!